 The ventilation system prescribed in 9.3.2.12.3 has a capacity sufficient to ensure not less than 30 changes of air per hour based on the total volume of the service space.

-When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of Table C of Chapter 3.2, the cargo pump room shall also be provided with a permanent gas detection system which automatically indicates the presence of explosive gases and actuates a visual and audible alarm when the gas concentration has reached 20 % of the LEL of the cargo or 20 % of the LEL of n-Hexane, whichever gives the more critical value.
+When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of Table C of Chapter 3.2, the cargo pump room shall also be provided with a permanent gas detection system which automatically indicates the presence of flammable gases and actuates a visual and audible alarm when the gas concentration has reached 20 % of the LEL of the cargo or 20 % of the LEL of n-Hexane, whichever gives the more critical value.

 The sensors of this gas detection system shall be placed at suitable positions at the bottom and directly below the deck.